 LOWELL, Mass. – UMass Lowell’s online education programs

-are among the best in the nation, according to new rankings released today by U.S. News & World Report, which assessed more than 1,600 programs nationwide.
+are again ranked among the best in the nation by U.S. News & World Report, which assessed more than 1,000 programs nationwide.

 UMass Lowell’s online graduate program in criminal justice

-is No. 3 in the nation and the top-ranked among all colleges and universities in New England, according to the new ranking.
+is No. 4 in the nation and No. 2 among all public colleges and universities, and offers the lowest price among New England-based programs appearing in the new ranking.
 UMass Lowell’s online graduate program in information technology

 UMass Lowell’s online graduate programs in education

 , offered by UMass Lowell are also among the highest-ranking in the nation and the region.
-Nationally, UMass Lowell’s online MBA is No. 22 and it is the top-ranked in New England.
-Among the top 22 in the nation, UMass Lowell's program is the most affordable.
-The university’s online graduate programs in accounting
+Nationally, UMass Lowell’s online MBA is No. 35.
+Among the top 50 in the nation, UMass Lowell's program is the most affordable.
+The university’s online graduate programs in accounting, business analytics and finance are No. 29 in the nation and are the highest-ranked public programs in Massachusetts.

-is the highest-ranked among public institutions in New England and is No. 58 in the nation.
+is the highest-ranked among public institutions in New England with the lowest tuition cost and is No. 50 in the nation.

-“These new rankings are another example of the high quality and return on investment students in our online programs receive, just as their on-campus counterparts do,” said UMass Lowell Chancellor Jacquie Moloney, who founded the university’s online program more than 20 years ago and is an internationally recognized leader in the field.
+“These rankings reflect our high-quality educational offerings and underscore the strong return on investment students in our online programs receive,” said UMass Lowell Chancellor Jacquie Moloney, who founded the university’s online program more than 20 years ago and is an internationally recognized leader in the field.

 UMass Lowell is nationally and internationally recognized for quality in programs, teaching and more by organizations including the Online Learning Consortium and the University Professional and Continuing Education Association.